Need a Lift? An Intro to Pontoon Boat Lifts and Cradle Styles

 Mainframe spreaders act as a box-like frame.
 The reinforcement keeps the entire lift perfectly squared and prevents large wakes and windy conditions from moving the pontoon around too much or causing any damage.

-They also come in two types: The traditional air/water displacement lifts and newer hydraulic lifts.
-They’re efficient lifts and operate very quietly.
-And they’re especially suitable for saltwater applications due to their design of keeping the steel components above water while in the up position.
+Boat lifts come in two types: The traditional air/water displacement lifts and newer hydraulic lifts.
+They're efficient lifts and operate very quietly.
+They're especially suitable for saltwater applications due to their design of keeping the steel components above water while in the up position.

 Air/Water Displacement Lifts

 The traditional air/water displacement lift uses an electric blower which dispenses air into a set of 'toons under the water to raise the lift.
 By regulating the water flow once again, it pushes the water flow back into the 'toons to lower the boat back into the water.

 It only needs a minimum of four feet of water depth, which is pretty darn shallow.
 You can stand in four feet!

 It also has a lifting range of less than four feet as well.
 Air/water floating lifts can be used inside floating docks, so no worries there.
 In fact, they're used in many marinas to accommodate the flexibility of whatever type of boat arrives.